 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-Thus, making it necessary for any serious enterprises in China (or everywhere in the world really) to have a good ORM (Online reputation management) strategy thought out from the beginning.
-China is a huge investment opportunity for international companies, and many have not realized yet the importance of reviews and ratings in the middle-kingdom.
-In this blog post, we will cover the benefits of using positive reviews as a marketing tool in China, the reasons you should have an ORM strategy, and give you our best tips to set up such a strategy.
+It is necessary for any serious enterprise in China (or everywhere in the world really) to have a good ORM (Online reputation management) strategy thought out from the beginning.
+China is a huge investment opportunity for international companies, and many have not realized yet the importance of reviews and ratings in search engines or social media.

 The culture of reviews is ingrained in Chinese society

 It is no surprise that word-of-mouth is most influential when it reaches people with the least chance of buying a product.
 It is less important to those who are already likely to buy your product, but in China, this means you need more careful research and comparisons if you are looking for results like in other countries.
 In China, a country with 1.4 billion people and the world’s largest internet market, word-of-mouth marketing is essential for any company wanting to build its brand.

 It can be done using physical or virtual methods like social networking sites such as WeChat – which has over 1.24 billion monthly active users – but it does not matter if you are chatting face-to-face at Starbucks or reaching out on social media; what matters are friends’ recommendations when making decisions about purchasing products from brands they know nothing about yet and may never hear of otherwise.
 The idea of word-of-mouth is a more prevalent phenomenon in China than it may be in other countries.